-If your chinchilla has had an active play session and has been exercising and hopping around a lot, they may recover by sleeping on their side.
+If your chinchilla has had an active play session and has been exercising and hopping around, they may recover by sleeping on their side.
 This is totally normal and simply a sign that your chinchilla is exhausted.

 Occasionally, side sleeping may be a sign that your chinchilla is too hot.
 If this is the case, make sure your chinchilla’s environment is maintained at a proper temperature to avoid them overheating.
-Chinchilla’s preferred room temperature is around 60 degrees Fahrenheit.
+A chinchilla’s preferred room temperature is around 60 degrees Fahrenheit.

 Can chinchillas sleep with you?

 It’s not a good idea for your chinchilla to sleep with you.
 In fact, they shouldn’t sleep anywhere outside of their cage.
 These animals are fragile, and sleeping out of their cage poses a serious risk to their health.